ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

   - This costs about $115 new.
   - lmao, Origin 8 just stamps Lasco CF 12.
 It's no-name made-in-Taiwan rebrand.
+  - I measured a 42.5mm chainline, which corresponds to the 42mm indicated as intended on the Origin 8 specifications.
+    - Note: 42mm is a typical single-speed chainline.
 - I have 22 teeth on the rear sprocket.
   - I replaced the stock Alfine 20T sprocket with a Shimano 22T.
 It is 3/32.